EzeRodas/moon-tts/README.md

 >Before anything please read [Considerations](#considerations).

+The program can be downloaded at the "Releases" section of this repository, after that proceed with the credentials set-up.

 First you'll need a Google Cloud account.
 Just click on the next link and set it up with your regular Google account.

 - https://console.developers.google.com/apis/dashboard